 Amelia has a bachelor’s degree in anthropology from Bryn Mawr College where she focused on medical anthropology and the history of maternity care and birth spaces.
 With the understanding that birth experiences can be shaped in powerful ways by the people present, Amelia’s highest priority is to build trusting relationships with clients.
 She is committed to providing the highest quality care for all kinds of families – supporting them to access and understand all of their options as expectant parents.

 In addition to her doula work, Amelia spends time babysitting, writing, singing, playing music, practicing Reiki, and working in the garden of her cooperative home with her housemates in Crown Heights.

 Jae Carey trained with Ancient Song Doula Services as a full-spectrum doula, and has received certification as a birth and bereavement doula as well.
-She values being prepared to act as a supportive and flexible presence to those pregnant and their partners throughout any process.
+She values being prepared to act as a caring and flexible presence to those pregnant throughout any process.

 Leslie wants you to have the birth that you want and delights in doing all that she can to support your choices.
 She strives to create an environment in which you can listen to, follow and celebrate your intuition.
+She seeks to keep you in a protected and safe space so that you can experience all that birth can bring forth – the good, the messy, the exquisite.
 Her practice is informed by calm, attentive listening and warm, caring comfort measures.

-Originally from South Carolina, Leslie has spent the last 11 years in the city making Brooklyn her home.
-She spent the first part of her career working with non-profit organizations that ensure respect and dignity for immigrant and working-class New Yorkers before following her call to be a doula.
+Originally from the Southeast, Leslie has spent over a decade in the city making Brooklyn her home.
+She comes to birth work by way of her passionate feminisms and backgrounds in social justice advocacy and reproductive rights work.
+Leslie spent the first part of her career in the non-profit sector fighting for dignity and respect with immigrant and working-class New Yorkers before following her call to be a birth doula.
 Leslie adores her home borough and spends her free time seeking laughter, nurturing urban gardens, and fostering kittens.